Isla Vista attacks

-Terrorist attack in California, U.S.
+Terrorist attacks in California, U.S.

-Two misogynistic terrorist attacks occurred in Isla Vista, California, United States on the evening of May 23, 2014.
-22-year-old Elliot Rodger killed six people and injured fourteen others by gunshot, stabbing and vehicle-ramming near the campus of the University of California, Santa Barbara (UCSB) before fatally shooting himself.
+On the evening of May 23, 2014, multiple misogynistic terrorist attacks occurred in Isla Vista, California, United States.
+22-year-old Elliot Rodger murdered six people and injured 14 others by gunshot, stabbing, and vehicle ramming near the campus of the University of California, Santa Barbara (UCSB), before fatally shooting himself.

 In Rodger's apartment, he ambushed and stabbed to death his two roommates and their friend, killing them separately as they arrived.
 About two hours later, he drove to a sorority house and, after failing to gain entry, he shot three women walking near the sorority house, two of whom died.
 He then drove past a nearby delicatessen, and shot and killed a man who was inside.
-Following this, he drove around Isla Vista, shooting and wounding several pedestrians from his car, and striking others with his car.
+Following this, he drove around Isla Vista, shooting from his car and wounding several pedestrians, both with gunfire and his car.
 He exchanged gunfire with police twice and was injured in the hip.
 After Rodger's car crashed into a parked vehicle, he was found dead inside with a self-inflicted gunshot wound to the head.

-Before driving to the sorority house, Rodger uploaded a video titled "Elliot Rodger's Retribution", in which he outlined his planned attack and his motives, to the video-sharing platform YouTube.
-In the video, Rodger said he wanted to punish women for rejecting him, and sexually active men because he envied them.
-He also emailed a lengthy, autobiographical manuscript to friends, family members and his therapist; the document appeared on the Internet and became widely known as his manifesto.
+Before driving to the sorority house, Rodger uploaded a video entitled "Elliot Rodger's Retribution", in which he outlined his attack plan and motives, to YouTube.
+In the video, Rodger said he wanted to "punish" women for rejecting him, and sexually active men because he envied them.
+He also emailed a lengthy, autobiographical manuscript to friends, family members, and his therapist; the document appeared on the Internet and became widely known as his manifesto.
 In the document, Rodger described his childhood, family conflicts, frustration over his inability to find a girlfriend, his hatred of women, his contempt for couples, and his plans for "retribution".